from-the-edge/from-the-edge/README.md

 I am a **Postdoctoral Research Fellow** at the School of Humanities, **Tallinn University**.

-- 🔭 **Current Project:** I am working on *"Memory, Everyday Bordering Experiences and Tourism"*, a project supported by the Mobilitas Incoming Postdoctoral Grant (Marie Sklodowska-Curie Actions framework).
+- 🔭 I am working on *"Memory, Everyday Bordering Experiences and Tourism"*, a project supported by the Mobilitas Incoming Postdoctoral Grant (Marie Sklodowska-Curie Actions framework).

 - 🎓 **Academic Background:**
   - **PhD in Political Science**, Jawaharlal Nehru University (JNU), New Delhi.